 Listing details Description Requirements 3.
 Industries Choose the industries that your offer is best aligned to.
 If your offer relates to multiple industries you can choose a maximum of 2.
 Recommended Example: Distribution, Professional services 4.
-Categories Choose the categories that your offer caters to (max 3) Required Example: Operations Supply Chain, Sales 5.
+Categories Choose the categories that your offer caters to (max 3) Example: Operations Supply Chain, Sales Required 5.
 App type Choose which app type your offer is.
-In the Cloud Partner Portal, you can only choose the option: Contact me.
-This option will convert to a button in the storefront details of your app.
-Required Option, meaning and button layout in your storefront details: • Contact me • Means customers can request a free trial of your app on AppSource • A CONTACT ME button will appear in the storefront Note, we recommend that you link to both this button and your offer's unique app landing page in the "Closing call to action" (cf. point 3.E) of your app description.
-Example: Contact me
+In the Cloud Partner Portal, you can choose between the options: Free and Trial.
+Each of these options will convert to different buttons in the storefront details of your app.
+Options, meaning and button layout in your storefront details: • Free o Means your offer is free o A GET IT NOW o Means that your customers can try your offer for a short period of time on AppSource o A FREE TRIAL button will appear in the storefront Note, we recommend that you link to both this button and your offer's unique app landing page in the "Closing call to action" (cf. point 3.E) of your app description.
+Example: Free GET IT NOW Required